SSDI Income Limits in 2020

 Therefore, any month you earn $910 or more outside of your disability payments will count towards one of your nine TWP months.
 If you exceed nine months of which you are earning an excess of $910, you will no longer be able to continue working and collecting benefits for your disability simultaneously.
 If you are self-employed, there is an additional limit of working 80 hours per month.
 Earning less than $910 should not count towards the TWP, but you must still report all income from work to the SSA.

 If you are currently working while collecting disability benefits or you plan on returning to work, you need to be aware of all the potential consequences of working while on disability.
 Call our Pennsylvania and New Jersey disability attorneys to ensure you are not jeopardizing your benefits and to learn how to properly report your income and expenses to the SSA.

 Call a Pennsylvania and New Jersey Disability Attorney Offering Free Consultations

 If you or a loved one is disabled, you must talk to a disability attorney about your benefits and their restrictions.
-The experienced Pennsylvania and New Jersey disability lawyers at Young Marr & Associates represent people applying for disability benefits and fight to help them get the benefits they need.
-Our attorneys can help if you are working or attempting to work while receiving disability benefits.
+The experienced Pennsylvania and New Jersey disability lawyers at Young, Marr & Associates will fight for your benefits.
+Our attorneys can help you if you are working, or are attempting to work while collecting disability benefits.
 To schedule a free consultation to review your benefits or your ability to work, contact our law offices today.
-If you are in New Jersey, call (609) 557-3081, and if you are in Pennsylvania, call (215) 515-2954.
+In New Jersey, call (609) 557-3081, and in Pennsylvania, call (215) 515-2954.